 River View Vineyard & Winery is nestled in the scenic Minnesota bluffs above the beautiful winding Mississippi River Valley.
 Our small country winery, which opened to the public in 2011, produces a variety of native blends of wine from choice select cold-climate grapes.
-We offer 10 different types of wines - reds, whites and blushes, so there's something for every palate.
+We offer a variety of wines - reds, whites and blushes, so there's something for every palate.
 Close to nature, yet a short ride from La Crosse, Wisconsin, we offer a relaxing, memorable experience.
 Enjoy breathtaking views and take home delicious locally produced wines.

 Our winery is located on Apple Blossom Drive (County Road 1), at 32882 County Road 1, three miles north of La Crescent, Minnesota.
 Check out our latest video for an overview of our scenic location and learn more about our history.